 When selecting a cooking wine, it’s important to choose one that complements the flavors of your dish.
 Generally, white wines are best for lighter dishes such as seafood and chicken, while red wines are ideal for heartier dishes like beef and lamb.
 However, the most crucial factor in choosing a cooking wine is to select one that you enjoy the taste of, as the flavors will be concentrated during the cooking process.

-See also What temp to cook tilapia in oven
+See also What to cook with skirt steak

 Adding Cooking Wine to Your Recipes